Paying my bills with 'free' ebooks

 After finishing this marathon revision task, I reverted PDF/EPUB versions to be a paid option again.
 Since then, I've managed to write three more books.
 I did Perl and Ruby one-liners (as part of the ongoing conversion of the CLI text processing repo) despite knowing sales won't be good enough to keep up the momentum.
 Then I wrote a Python intro book for those already familiar with programming basics.
 Published last month, sales are much lesser than I expected.
 Given Python is now 30 years old and there's no shortage of Python books for beginners, I shouldn't be surprised though.
 I'm probably grumpy because it took a month more than expected even though I already had decent material from my workshops.
 Anyway, my main motivation was to improve my Python knowledge and it did serve that purpose.
 As a bonus, I just got started with workshops again, conducted online (a first for me).
 The book is already proving useful as a handy reference for me as well as the students.

-Feedback and CriticismπŸ”—
+Feedback and Criticismπ

 Here's some of the feedback I've received over the past two years.

-• Some readers stated that they didn't bother checking out my books because the covers are so bad.
+articles were particularly jarring for the readers.
+If you couldn't tell from reading this article (heh) that English isn't my native language, I'll consider that I've improved a lot. - Some readers stated that they didn't bother checking out my books because the covers are so bad.
 I finally got a cover done by an artist for the Python intro book.

-• For the regexp books, a few readers said my introductions were light on content.
+- For the regexp books, a few readers said my introductions were light on content.
 So during the marathon book updates I did last year, I managed to add more details.
 I feel there's still plenty of room for improvement.

-• My comprehension is kinda average and it works better whenever I manage to create code snippets to prove or disprove my understanding.
+- My comprehension is kinda average and it works better whenever I manage to create code snippets to prove or disprove my understanding.
 So, my books are heavily example oriented.
 I've received feedback that there are too many examples, explanations aren't sufficient, etc. I'm trying to improve on this count, but I doubt I can change my natural writing style.

-• A few readers wanted more exercises, which I was happy to oblige.
+- A few readers wanted more exercises, which I was happy to oblige.
 It took me a while to accept that I should provide solutions as well.

 I did get a few negative feedback (ones I consider weren't constructive in nature).
 One such feedback affected me a lot, despite the encouraging sales for the second book.
 Over time, I've adapted but I'm still afraid of seeing one whenever I promote my books.

-Self publishing experienceπŸ”—
+Self publishing experienceπ

 I don't have a personal experience with traditional publishing (other than the two review opportunities).
 After the initial success of 'Python re(gex)?' book, I was happy to stay being self published.
 When there was a dip, I did consider it would be nice to have the backing of a traditional publisher and a chance to improve the contents of my books.